aliyun/terraform-provider-alicloud/website/docs/r/dts_subscription_job.html.markdown

 The following arguments were support:

 * `dts_instance_id` - (Computed, ForceNew) The ID of subscription instance.
-* `dts_job_name` - (Required) The name of subscription task.
+* `dts_job_name` - (Optional) The name of subscription task.
 * `checkpoint` - (Optional, OtherParam) Subscription start time in Unix timestamp format.
 * `compute_unit` - (Optional, OtherParam) [ETL specifications](https://help.aliyun.com/document_detail/212324.html).
 The unit is the computing unit ComputeUnit (CU), 1CU=1vCPU+4 GB memory.
 The value range is an integer greater than or equal to 2.
 * `database_count` - (Optional, OtherParam) The number of private customized RDS instances under PolarDB-X. The default value is 1.
 This parameter needs to be passed only when `source_endpoint_engine_name` equals `drds`.
-* `db_list` - (Required) Subscription object, in the format of JSON strings.
+* `db_list` - (Optional) Subscription object, in the format of JSON strings.
 For detailed definitions, please refer to the description of migration, synchronization or subscription objects [document](https://help.aliyun.com/document_detail/209545.html).
 * `delay_notice` - (Optional) This parameter decides whether to monitor the delay status.
 Valid values: `true`, `false`.
 * `delay_phone` - (Optional) The mobile phone number of the contact who delayed the alarm.
 Multiple mobile phone numbers separated by English commas `,`.
 This parameter currently only supports China stations, and only supports mainland mobile phone numbers, and up to 10 mobile phone numbers can be passed in.
 * `delay_rule_time` - (Optional) When `delay_notice` is set to `true`, this parameter must be passed in.
 The threshold for triggering the delay alarm.
 The unit is second and needs to be an integer.
 The threshold can be set according to business needs.
 It is recommended to set it above 10 seconds to avoid delay fluctuations caused by network and database load.